A New Framework for Bounding Reachability Probabilities of Continuous-time Stochastic Systems: Bounding Reachability Probabilities II

 \subsection{Upper-bounding Reachability Probabilities}

-In this subsection, we present our barrier functions for upper-bounding the reachability probability, denoted as $\mathbb{P}_{\bm{x}_0}^{T}$ in Definition \ref{un_proII}.
-The first time-dependent barrier function is obtained via relaxing equation \eqref{eq_proII} in Theorem \ref{eqII}.
+In this subsection, we present barrier functions for upper-bounding the reachability probability $\mathbb{P}_{\bm{x}_0}^{T}$ in Definition \ref{un_proII}.
+The first time-dependent barrier function is obtained via relaxing equation \eqref{eq_proII} in Proposition \ref{eqII}.
 The second one extends upon the first one, which relaxes the supermartingale requirement.
-The third one is a variant of the second one, using a time-independent function $v(\bm{x})$ instead of a time-dependent function $v(t,\bm{x})$.
-They are respectively formulated in Lemma \ref{coro1II}, \ref{coro2II}, and Corollary \ref{coro3II}.
+The third one is a variant of the second one, using a time-independent function $v(\bm{x})$ instead of a time-dependent one $v(t,\bm{x})$.
+They are respectively formulated in Corollary \ref{coro1II}, Theorem \ref{coro2II}, and Corollary \ref{coro3II}.